 Past Department President Carolyn Walter of New York: It is certainly indeed a great pleasure to be here.
-All I can say is ditto to everything that has been said and extend my greetings and the greetings of my Department, and wish you one and all a very successful Encampment.
+All I can say is ditto everything that has been said and extend my greetings and the greetings of my Department, and wish you one and all a very successful Encampment.

-Department President Frances T. Williams of Rhode Island: Commander and Brothers, as this is my first visit to the National Convention I will have little to say.
-However, I bring you the greetings of the Rhode Island Department, Daughters of Union Veterans, and also the Auxiliary No. 10 of which I am the President, and I wish for you a very happy and harmonlous convention.
+Department President Frances T. Williams of Rhode Island: Commander and Brothers, as this is my first visit to the National Conventhe The le Island Department Daughters of Union Veterans, and also the Auxiliary No. 10 of which I am the President, and I wish for you a very happy and harmonlous convention.